haroldwagg/BigBen/README.md

 IF LEFT IN FOREGROUND, the screen should never sleep and always display.

+Press the square 'Minimize' icon to send this app into BACGROUND MODE.
-When exiting Big Ben Bonger with the phone's 'Back' button, this app will go into BACKGROUND MODE and will continue to chime regardless of other activity on the phone.
+Big Ben continue to chime regardless of other activity on the phone.
+You can specify whether you want the app to bong when you are on a phonecall.
+If you set it up this way, you will hear Big Ben bong in your earpiece.
+The person on the other end of the phone will not hear Ben at all.

 To exit the Bonger completely, you must use the "X" in the top right corner of the app.
-If the app is running in background mode, double-click on the Android Notification that says there's a background app running.
-This will bring Big Ben back to foreground, so you can exit the program.
-Likewise, you can always return Big Ben Bonger to foreground by clicking its icon.
+If the app is running in background mode, click the Big Ben icon.
+This will bring Big Ben back to foreground, so you can make changes to the Settings or exit the app.

+Support added for French and Portugese.